-Click here to visit the health info section of the national Planned Parenthood website, where you can find answers by category or by performing a search.
+Use our teen textline, ICYC (In Case You're Curious) to get an answer from a Planned Parenthood sexual health educator within 24 hours.
+ICYC is free and confidential—click here for details.
+Or click here to visit the health info section of the national Planned Parenthood website, where you can find answers by category or by performing a search.
 Or you can click here to visit Info for Teens, a Planned Parenthood website devoted to the topics teens care about most, with videos, questions submitted by teens and answered by health professionals, and more.
-We list other online resources here.
+You can visit other online resources, listed here,.

 Where can I find information about health center hours, locations and what kind of services they offer?

 Click here to enter your zip code or state and receive a list of the health centers closest to you, along with contact information and available health services, directions, and the option to request an appointment at the health center online.
 Click on a health center’s name for further details on hours, special programs and walk-in clinics, and more.

 If I visit one of the UHPP (Upper Hudson Planned Parenthood) health centers in Albany, Troy, or Hudson, will my parents find out?

 Under New York State law, minors can give informed consent and receive confidential services without parental notification or consent.
 UHPP encourages minors to include a parent or another responsible adult in decision-making regarding their sexual health and choices surrounding unintended pregnancies, but would never share your health information—or even the fact that you are our patient—with anyone without your explicit consent.
 Please inform staff if you are concerned about confidentiality, so we can make necessary arrangements to notify you of test results or billing information.